halloverden/symfony-messenger-queue-events/docs/index.md

 Create a cronjob that executes `bin/console hallo_verden:messenger_queue_events:dispatch` at a desired interval (i.e. every 15 seconds)

-Now you can crate a event listener and act on the `MessageQueueEvent`:
+Now you can create a event listener and act on the `MessageQueueEvent`:

 ```php
 use HalloVerden\MessengerQueueEventsBundle\Event\MessageQueueEvent;